comicrelief/engineering-handbook/service-delivery/prodreq.md

 ## Infrastructure as Code
 ***

-For all applications and services, architecture is defined by the configuration and code.
-There primary reasons to to do this are as follows,
+For all applications and services, architecture is defined by configuration and code.
+The primary reasons to to do this are as follows,

 - All stages of the application match production, this ensures that any test results will match what we see in a